Jakersnell/brain-scan/README.md

 * ### ] = if block currently pointed to's value is not zero, jump back to corresponding [
 * ### , = like c getchar(). input 1 character.
 * ### . = like c putchar(). print 1 character to the console

+## Included in hello_world.bf is hello world written in brainfuck